elugens/hello-javascript/docs/browser-related-questions/browser-document/node-properties-type-tag-contents.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> EventTarget is the root “abstract” class.
-Objects of that class never get created, and it serves as a base so that all DOM nodes support so-called “events”.
+Objects of that class do not adhere to an abstract creation process; it serves as a base so that all DOM nodes support so-called “events”.
 </div>
   </div>
 </details>